 sudo apt upgrade

-Step 2: Install Required Dependencies
+Install & Configure Required Dependencies

-The following packages are required for installation.
+The following packages are required for Installation.
 Please run the command below to install them.

 sudo apt install ca-certificates apt-transport-https software-properties-common lsb-release -y